whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/docs/nfcore-differentialabundance-run-setup.md

 ## Recommended White Lab command pattern

-A standard launch should usually follow a pattern like this:
+For local or conceptual explanation, a standard launch can still be thought of as following a pattern like:

     nextflow run nf-core/differentialabundance \
         -r <PIPELINE_VERSION> \